Joshlha/zd-ts-react/README.md

 ```
 npm run start
 ```
-6. FInally, navigate to a ticket in Zendesk and append `?zcli_apps=true` to the URL
+6. Finally, navigate to a ticket in Zendesk and append `?zcli_apps=true` to the URL

 ## Help
 If you have any issues getting this scaffold to work, feel free to open an issue on this repo.